bahramlavi/iCubCode/README.md

-The released code provided the implimention code for this paper:
+This the reproduced version of the work which provides the implimention for this paper:
 Pasquale, Giulia, et al. "Teaching iCub to recognize objects using deep Convolutional Neural Networks."
 MLIS@ ICML.
 2015.

 The goal of this paper relies on to answer: how many objects can the iCub can be recognized for each day.